-As CEO, Laura provides strategic and organizational leadership to ensure the delivery of ERS' mission and successful business results.
-She captained the Person-Centered Care strategy efforts that have led to the cultural transformation of ERS’s communities from an institutional setting to a home-like feel.
+Since beginning her ERS career, Laura has held multiple roles in operations and support services, most recently as Executive Vice President.
+As CEO, Laura provides strategic and organizational leadership to ensure delivery of ERS' mission and successful business results.
+Laura championed the Person-Centered Care efforts that have led to the cultural transformation of ERS’s communities from an institutional setting to communities with a home-like feel.

-Prior to joining as Chief Financial Officer in 2019, Dan served ERS as an external advisor and audit partner since 2015.
+Before joining as Chief Financial Officer in 2019, Dan served ERS as an external advisor and audit partner since 2015.
 Dan has nearly 20 years of experience as a certified public accountant (CPA), most recently as an audit partner at RSM US LLP, a national public accounting firm.

 Dan lives in Lebanon with his wife Jennifer and their three children.
 Dan is very involved in youth development programs and supporting his local community.
 He earned his Bachelor of Science in Business from the Farmer School of Business at Miami University with a double major in accountancy and finance.

 Virginia (Ginny) has served older adults since 1983.
 After graduating from Illinois State University with a bachelor’s in education, she began her career in a large for-profit chain as an admissions director.
 She became a licensed Nursing Home Administrator in 1985 and has worked in various homes ranging from 90-185 beds.
 She joined ERS in 2001 as Administrator of Health Services for Marjorie P Lee Retirement Community, where she served until 2015.

 As Vice President for Residential Healthcare, Ginny provides strategic leadership and management oversight for ERS’s continuing care communities.
 Ginny leads operations in residential housing sales, administration, nursing, social services, therapy, wellness, spiritual services, and programming.
 Ginny serves as the ERS Corporate Risk Manager.